hananfauzi1011-ship-it/Dashboard-ION-Productivity/README.md

 - Clean and structured UI layout
 - Capacity-based task organization concept

+## Design System
+This dashboard was designed to solve common problems in task overload.
+The interface emphasizes clarity, structure, and smart grouping to help users focus on what truly matters.

 <img src="Mockup Dashboard 2.png" width="600"/>

 <img src="Mockup Dashboard 1.png" width="600"/>